 When most people think about “end of year” periods, their minds likely turn toward January 1.
 This isn’t necessarily the case for fiscal years, however.
 Since fiscal years can end at any point throughout the calendar year, your company’s year-end statement may actually be in March or November, depending on the fiscal year you’ve established.
-After all, the end of a fiscal year is still year-end for you financially, even if no one else is popping champagne and counting down on the last day.

 Depending on the fiscal year end that you choose, the dates that mark the beginning and end on your year-end financial statements that you put together will vary.
 You or your bookkeeper will still run yearly financial statements in the same way, but you’ll be reporting on dates that don’t begin and end as a regular calendar period.
-Otherwise, everything else should remain the same—you’ll just be treating your business’ year with a different start and end than you would for your personal life.
+Otherwise, everything else should remain the same—you’ll just be treating your business’s year with a different start and end than you would for your personal life.

 How to Determine the Fiscal Year for Your Business

 Ready to determine your own fiscal year end?
-Awesome.
 Here are a few things to consider when picking your dates: